 In Insights, your analysis is done in a workbook.
 A workbook stores all of the pages, data, and processes from your analysis.

 - On the Workbooks page, click New workbook.

-The Add to page pane appears on the Data tab.
+The Add to page window appears with the Data tab open.
 The Data tab includes the data sources that are available to you in your current deployment.

 - Click Upload file.

 - Click Browse my computer and open the Excel file or drag the file into the Add to page window.
 Click Add.

 The workbook opens with the CollegeScorecard.Table1 dataset in the data pane.

 - Click Untitled Workbook and rename it US Colleges - <Your Name>.